nomand/PerlinMaps/README.md

 # PerlinMaps
-A collection of 16bit Perlin noise animated tilable textures.
+A collection of Perlin noise animated seamless tilable textures, 3 octave variants with 3 zoom levels each.

+All maps are 16bit 512px png.
+Loops are 20 frames long with 0.05 noise disorder increments.

 ## 1 Octave